FFTAI/Wiki-GRx-Pipeline/README.md

 ## Pipeline

-The pipeline of training GRx to walk on rough terrain can be divided into the following steps:
+The pipeline of training Fourier Intelligence GRx series robot to walk on rough terrain can be divided into the following steps:

 1. **Prepare** robot model:
     - https://gitee.com/FourierIntelligence/wiki-grx-models